-Potentially Significant Impact Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impair an adopted emergency response plan or emergency evacuation plan?
+If located in or near state responsibility areas or lands Potentially Significant Impact Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact classified as very high fire hazard severity zones, would the project: a) Substantially impair an adopted emergency response plan or emergency evacuation plan?
 The ESGVAP Health and Safety Element includes goals an about emergency response and access.
 The ESGVAP woul which could include road closures or road work, which couplan.
-Impacts are considered to be potentially significant have an impact on emergency access will be further evaluate d increase devald impact and as such velopment den emergency res , the potential sities and interpretate and interpretate sponse or even tensities, acuation b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?
+Impacts are considered to be potentially significant have an impact on emergency access will be further evaluate d increase devald impact an a, and as such velopment den emergency res , the potential sities and interponse or ever tensities, acuation b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?